 What Are Home Repair Grants?

-Home renovation grants for the elderly are lifelines for those who opt to age in the comfort of their own homes, and who desire to be cozy under their roofs.
+Home renovation grants for elderly are lifelines for those who opt to age in the comfort of their own homes, who desire to be cozy under their roofs.
 In such cases, the grants would give financial assistance to seniors to repair their homes.
 The main purpose of these grants is to help older people live comfortably in the atmosphere that they so appreciate/have been used to.

 Who Can Get Home Repair Grants?